nextcloud/documentation/developer_manual/tutorial.rst

 ownCloud uses a database abstraction layer on top of either MDB2 or PDO, depending on the availability of PDO on the server.

-Your database schema will be inside :file:`appinfo/database.xml` in MDB2's XML scheme notation where the placeholders '*dbprefix*' and '*dbname*' can be used for the configured database table prefix and database name.
+Your database schema will be inside :file:`appinfo/database.xml` in MDB2's XML scheme notation where the placeholders \*dbprefix* (\*PREFIX* in your SQL) and \*dbname* can be used for the configured database table prefix and database name.

 An example database XML file would look like this: